 Ref Key questions Legislation/policy source Yes/No Documents demonstrating compliance 6.
 (L) Where an update of the Statement of Community Involvement is required have you prepared, consulted and adopted a revised Statement in accordance with the procedures set out in Part 2 of the P&CPA?
 Have you ensured that the Statement is up to date and reflects who the relevant consultation bodies are - for all stages of the plan making process - and what actions will be undertaken to involve the community in any updates to the local plan policies?
 P&CPA Part 2 T&CP Reg 18 NPPF Para 16 In part Covering report and minutes to Council, October 2024: This report included a review of the SCI adopted in 2014 and identified that the parts of the document relevant to local plan making are up to date and can be used as the basis for consultation on the Local Plan, and the Council agreed this.
-However, a need for an update regarding neighbourhood planning was identified, and a revised version will be brought forward for consultation in early 2025.
+However, a need for an update regarding neighbourhood planning was identified, and a revised version published for consultation in January 2025 and will be adopted in June 2025.
 The SCI does not list consultation bodies.
 7. (PM) Have you prepared a report for the relevant person(s) who will make a decision on the outcome of the review of the Statement of Community Involvement including where relevant details and justification of proposed changes?
 P&CPA Section 18 T&CP Reg 10A Yes Covering report to Council, October 2024: This report included the outcome of the review of whether or not the SCI is up to date, including the conclusion that the parts relevant to local plan making are up to date and can continue to be used for the Local Plan consultation.
-Forthcoming report to Policy Committee, 9th December 2024: This report will set out the proposed changes to the SCI.
-8. (PM) Have you identified the proposed scope of the update of the local plan by setting out the principal policy areas that will be considered?
+Draft Statement of Community Involvement, January 2025 8.
+(PM) Have you identified the proposed scope of the update of the local plan by setting out the principal policy areas that will be considered?
 None Yes Local Plan Review, March 2023: Identified the policies to be updated and the reasons.
 Local Development Scheme, amended June 2024: Identifies the scope of the Partial Update in terms of the policy areas to be updated.
 Local Plan Partial Update Consultation on Scope and Content, November 2023: Identified how each of the policies was proposed to be updated.
 9. (PM) Have you drafted a project plan to manage and timetable the development and update of the local plan policies?
 None Yes Local Development Scheme, amended June 2024: Outlines the timetable for the update.
 10. (L) Have you prepared a new Local Development Scheme which identifies the local plan policies update document(s) and the Sustainability Appraisal and timescales for their production?
 P&CPA Section 15(2) and Section 19(1) Yes Local Development Scheme, amended June 2024: Identifies the update document and timetable for its production.
 Sustainability Appraisal is not specifically identified as a separate stage,